 - ENGL 1010 and 1011 will remain at the Regional Campuses.

-- Students who wish to repeat ENGL 1010 or 1011 will have to take it in summer 2020 or at a regional campus.
+- Students who wish to repeat ENGL 1010 or 1011 will have to take it at a regional campus.